BALAJIHARIDASAN/Natural-Language-Processing/Twitter Sentiment Analysis/README.md

 Text Preprocessing Steps :

-1.Lower casing
+    -1.
+Lower casing

-2.Removal of Punctuations
+    -2.
+Removal of Punctuations

-3.Removal of Stopwords
+    -3.
+Removal of Stopwords

-4.Removal of Frequent words
+    -4.
+Removal of Frequent words

-5.Removal of Rare words
+    -5.
+Removal of Rare words

-6.Stemming
+    -6.
+Stemming

-7.Lemmatization
+    -7.
+Lemmatization

-8.Removal of emojis
+    -8.
+Removal of emojis

-9.Removal of emoticons
+    -9.
+Removal of emoticons

-10.Conversion of emoticons to words
+    -10.
+Conversion of emoticons to words

-11.Conversion of emojis to words
+    -11.
+Conversion of emojis to words

-12.Removal of URLs
+    -12.
+Removal of URLs

-13.Removal of HTML tags
+    -13.
+Removal of HTML tags